 EG: However, like any professional service provider, SEOs could face malpractice or related claims for botching their jobs.
 I’ve never seen an SEO malpractice claim but I suspect they will come in the future.
 Even then, the standard for malpractice will be loose (i.e., general incompetence will probably not be deemed malpractice; it will take a higher degree of incompetence to be actionable).

 EG: In all cases, an SEO who does a lousy job will develop a poor reputation and suffer some economic consequence accordingly.
 Also, this issue becomes less important to the extent clients are paying performance bonuses or other compensation tied to results.

 MJR: [Whether the SEO is a trustee or not] is most likely a contract specific issue.
 Unless specified in the contract and/or SEO given special responsibilities, the answer should be no.

-MJR: Some of the criteria that would militate in favour are handling money, extensive control and/or operation of site including content.
+MJR: Some of the criteria that would militate in favor are handling money, extensive control and/or operation of the site including content.
 Those that would oppose such a characterization include an SEO acting as a consultant merely providing advice, and having limited or no control over site or its operation.

 3) Keyword research – can it be considered as intellectual property?
 If an affiliate manager gives yours away, or a search engine does… are they violating your rights?

 EG: It’s possible for the insights derived from researching keywords to be protected under IP.
 Most likely it would qualify as a trade secret (if it qualifies as IP at all).
 In order to remain a trade secret, the SEO would have to require everyone who has access to those insights to agree in writing to protect their confidentiality.
 This can be tricky–especially with the search engines, who aren’t promising anything!